ENDscript 2.0

 • Two PyMOL session files are generated.
 They can be downloaded and interactively examined with the molecular 3D visualization program PyMOL installed on the user's computer.

-This is a ribbon depiction of the PDB query colored as a function of similarity scores calculated from the previous multiple sequence alignment.
+This is a ribbon depiction of the query structure colored as a function of the similarity scores calculated from the previous multiple sequence alignment.

-This color ramping from white (low score) to red (identity) allows to quickly locate areas of weak and strong sequence conservation on the structure of the query.
+This color ramp from white (low score) to red (identity) allows to quickly locate areas of weak and strong sequence conservation on the query structure.

-A solvent-accessible surface can be mapped with the same coloring code via the PyMOL control panel.
+A solvent-accessible surface can be mapped with the same coloring code using the PyMOL control panel.

 It shows a variable tube representation of the Cα trace of the query.

-For this drawing, all homologous protein structures were superposed onto the PDB query with ProFit and the size of the tube is proportional to the mean r.m.s. deviation per residue between Cα pairs.
+For this drawing, all homologous protein structures have been superimposed on the PDB/CIF query using ProFit, and the size of the tube is proportional to the mean per-residue r.m.s. deviation between Cα pairs.

-The same white to red color ramping is used to visualize possible substitutions in sequence.
+The same white-to-red color ramp is used to visualize possible substitutions in sequence.

-Hence, the user can identify areas of weak and strong structural conservation and correlate this result with sequence conservation.
+This allows the user to identify areas of weak and strong structural conservation and correlate this result with sequence conservation.

 • If applicable, these two PyMOL representations can display an assortment of supplementary information compiled by ENDscript: